Avcx/TechDegree-Project-4-OOP-Game-Show-App/README.md

-# TechDegree Project 4 OOP Game Show App
+# Phrase Hunter

- <p>This is a fun, interactive game that has the player taking a crack at guessing the secret phrases.
-All the phrases are popular english idioms or proverbs that most people should be able to guess.</p>
+ This is a fun, interactive game that has the player taking a crack at guessing the secret phrases.
+All the phrases are popular english idioms or proverbs that most people should be able to guess.

  ---

-<h2>Game Features:</h2>
+## Game Features:
  <ul>
     <li>9 different phrases</li>
     <li>Keyboard functionality</li>